 Making sure we’re delivering for girls in the future

-We’ve come a long way – and we’re starting to think about what’s next.
+We’ve come a long way – and we’re thinking about what’s next

-Since we launched Being Our Best in 2015, Girlguiding, and the world around us, has changed a lot and the life experiences of girls and volunteers has changed.
+Since we launched our first strategy, Being Our Best, in 2015, Girlguiding, and the world around us, has changed a lot and the life experiences of girls and volunteers has changed.

 What will our story be after 2020?
 What do we want to achieve for girls and young women?
 And how can we plan to get there?
-While our vision, values and mission will always stay the same, how we deliver on that vision can change.
+While our vision, values and mission will stay the same, how we deliver on that mission can change.